nicksellen/ponderings/README.md

 a key part of the video: https://www.youtube.com/watch?feature=player_detailpage&v=luIvylMyMOE#t=1928

-* he says it is bad because the people with the money are working when they get the money (kind of)
+* he says it is bad because the people with the money are not working when they get the money (kind of)
 * he differentiated earned vs unearned income
 * QUESTION: what is "earned" income
 * argues ending redistribution, in any direction
 * issue of passing wealth down through family
 * money creation? creates money when you get it, disppears once get repaid? huh?
+  * this turns out to be a facinating concept, see Bank of England and positivemoney.org links below for more, have yet to really pick it apart yet
 * compound interest. has a compounding period, then the income earned goes back into the main fund.
 * fractional reserve lending? what is this?